Honeycomb vs Elastic Stack: It's About PrioritiesBy Rachel Perkins | Last modified on September 26, 2022

 Elastic stack doesn't include traces or the ability to view them side-by-side with events from your systems.
 You can ask your team to use a second tool to access them, but in doing so they have to re-orient their investigation and drill into a UI with a different approach and mindset—which can derail their investigation.
 This is sub-optimal when time-to-understanding (and ultimately, resolution) is critical.
 Honeycomb has tracing support built right in, and with our Beelines, you get automatic and immediate instrumentation that includes traces.

-With the Elastic stack, you’ll be using Kibana to search your data, and that means learning a new query language and syntax.
+When it comes to observability with Elastic stack, you'll be using Kibana to search your data, and that means learning a new query language and syntax.

 You'll have to have defined the fields and indexes you want ahead of time, and you can't really discover what's in your data easily.
 ELK relies on storing whole rows of data plus additional indexes for speed, while Honeycomb's underlying architecture means that our column store doesn't get slower the more data you store per-row.
 In ELK, if your rows get wider, it gets slower to read back the full row, and you'll have to update more indexes at write time.